Farazzaidi22/Support-Form/README.md

-Here's a `README.md` file that you can use for your GitHub repository.
-This README provides clear instructions on how to set up, run, and understand the form project you've created using React, TypeScript, React Hook Form, Zod, and Material-UI.

----

 # Support Contact Form

 A support contact form built with React, TypeScript, and Material-UI, using `react-hook-form` for form handling and validation with `zod` for schema-based validation.
 This form includes dynamic fields for "Steps to Reproduce," which allows adding/removing fields based on input, and uses Redux for state management.